jncraton/operating-systems-cpsc4420/lectures/14-thread-switching.md

 ## Security

 - On most systems, memory protections are enforced
-- A process can't jump into another processes memory
+- A process can't jump into another process's memory
-- The user mode thread switching described is not possible in practice
+- The user-mode thread switching described is not possible in practice

 ## Kernel